All Episodes

 Well, that's the thing.

-President Obama and this last Congress are the ones who came up with those seven countries, and the seven countries are chosen, has nothing to do with ethnicity, has nothing to do with religion, has everything and only thing to do with they have a recent history of training, harboring and exporting terrorists.
+It has nothing to do with ethnicity, has nothing to do with religion, has everything and only thing to do with they have a recent history of training, harboring, and exporting terrorists.

-What happens is these foreign nationals come here to the United States, then they return to one of those countries, they get radicalized trains, they become expert terrorists, and then they come back here or they go to Europe, Nice, Brussels, Paris, London, Turkey, Germany, and they do their blood letting.
+They get radicalized, trained, they become expert terrorists, and then they come back here or they go to Europe, Nice, Brussels, Paris, London, Turkey, Germany, and they do their bloodbudding.

-And you know, at least this guy calls it radical Islamic terrorism.
+And, you know, at least this guy calls it radical Islamic terrorism.

-Hillary Clinton said our determined enemy at her convention speech.
+Hillary Clinton said, our determined enemy at her convention speech.

 I heard that.